Covid-19 coronavirus: Warehouse claims inaccurate, MBIE says

 This morning the retail company, which operates store chains The Warehouse, Warehouse Stationery, Noel Leeming and Torpedo 7, issued a trading update to the stock exchange, saying that its 92 The Warehouse stores would remain open during the lockdown as it "provided a range of consumer goods essential for maintaining the wellbeing of people" such as food, groceries, cleaning items, toiletries and winter essentials.

+The Warehouse Group shares were up by as much as 42 per cent at one stage following the announcement this morning.
+They recently traded at $2.20, up 34 per cent.

-But Paul Stocks, deputy chief executive of MBIE, this afternoon said this had not yet been decided.
+But Paul Stocks, deputy chief executive of MBIE, this afternoon clarified that this had not yet been decided.

 "The Government has not decided that The Warehouse will be open, we are working through those firms that will be required or allowed to remain open," Stocks said during a press conference.

-"I would caution firms from leaping to judgement about what their status will be before they have received ajudication from the Government."
+"I would caution firms from leaping to judgement about what their status will be before they have received adjudication from the Government."

 If a business was in doubt about whether they were an essential service, then they were likely not one, he said.